TopHatsRPeak/TopHatsRPeak/README.md

 # 🎩 _HOI!
 U can call me Hatty, or just Hat ! (any if what)_ 🎩

-## 🎩 _Im an aspiring digital artist, cookie run mememaker, and just a stupid person who loves phantom thieves and steampunk_ ⚙
+## 🎩 _Im an aspiring digital artist and just a stupid person who loves phantom thieves and steampunk_ ⚙

 ## ⚙ _My current fav games are: Cookie Run: Ovenbreak, Balan Wonderworld, PJSK, Kirby, Tomodachi Life_ 🎩